Jun-NIBS/MouseBrainAtlas/README.md

-The Active Mouse Brain Atlas project provides a toolkit that automatically registers histological series to a standardized brain atlas, based on detecting a large set of structures by high-resolution textures.
+The Active Mouse Brain Atlas project provides a toolkit that automatically registers histological series to a standardized brain atlas, based on detecting structures by high-resolution textures.

-Other functions include tools for annotating brain images, learning the texture corresponding the different structures, and estimating brain-to-brain variability in the location of the structures.

-The code is in Python either stand-alone or in Jupyter Notebooks.
-This code is currently in development.

-The code is available free of charge in accordance with the GNU General Public License (GPL)

 - [System requirements](#system-requirements)
 - [Installation Instructions](#installation-instructions)